Timothy-ZhangYF/YOLO11n-Fine-Tune-Birds/README.md

 ---

 ## Results & Benchmark
+Running inference on an Nvidia T4 GPU over the validation dataset consisting of all 125 of the COCO val birds

 | Model | Parameters | Precision | Recall | mAP@50 | mAP@50-95 | Inference Time (ms/img) |
 | :--- | :---: | :---: | :---: | :---: | :---: | :---: |